Puppies will bite and tug on the leash because they’re excited and immature and trying to figure out the whole leash-walking concept.

 In the comments, let me know what suggestions or questions you might have.
 It’s very helpful for others to hear from a variety of people.

-How would you stop a dog from biting the leash?
+How would you stop a dog or puppy from biting the leash?